Free Walking Sightseeing Tour #4 in Ghent, Belgium

 Sight 9: Rijschool voor de ruiterij van de Krijgsbezetting

-The Arena van Vletingen is a building in the Belgian city of Ghent, built between 1851 and 1853.
-The former roadway now serves as a room for rhythmic gymnastics.
-It is a design by architect Lodewijk Roelandt.
+The Arena Van Vletingen is a building in Ghent, Belgium, built between 1851 and 1853.
+The former arena now serves as a hall for rhythmic gymnastics.
+It was designed by architect Lodewijk Roelandt.

 Sight 10: Koning Albertpark